-So to help you navigate these streets, here are 7 of the most common digital marketing mistakes people make.
+To help you maneuver these ins and outs of digital marketing, here are 7 of the most common digital marketing mistakes people make.

 To make things easier, companies will often set up default settings so new users can hit the ground running.
-Sometimes, if you’re new, platforms will even get you onto an easier-to-use, striped down version of the full software.
+Some platforms will even get you onto an easier-to-use, striped down version of the full software.
 Examples include Google Adwords Express and the Facebook Boost button.
-They’re designed so if you’re new, you don’t get overwhelmed by all the variables, settings, buttons and switches.
+They’re designed so that you don’t get overwhelmed by all the variables and settings.

 But this ease-of-use comes at a price.
-Many of these tools will run campaigns on less-than-optimal settings, and while it won’t be immediately obvious to you, it can end up costing you a lot more money than if you were to get hands-on yourself.
+Many of these tools will run campaigns on less-than-optimal settings, and while it won’t be immediately obvious to you, it can end up costing you a lot more money in the long run than if you were to get hands-on yourself.